zetvies/kobo-websocket/README.md

 npm install
 ```

-2. Start the WebSocket server:
+2. Start the server:
 ```bash
 npm start
 ```

-3. Open `index.html` in your web browser
+3. Open your browser and navigate to the server URL

+## Available Views

+- **Landing Page** (`/`) - Overview and navigation to all views
+- **Controller** (`/index.html`) - Full-screen button grid for interaction
+- **Dashboard** (`/player.html`) - Monitoring and state control panel
+- **Visual Display** (`/visual.html`) - Animated emoji visualization

 ## How it works

-- The WebSocket server runs on port 8080
+- The server hosts all HTML files and provides WebSocket communication
 - When a button is clicked, it sends the button number (1-16) to the server
-- The server relays the message to all connected clients
+- The server relays messages to all connected clients
-- Each client receives the button click with timestamp
-- Connection status is displayed in the top-left corner
+- State changes (Happy/Dark/Pause) affect all connected clients
+- Visual display shows animated emojis based on active connections

 ## Files

-- `server.js` - WebSocket server that relays messages
+- `server.js` - HTTP and WebSocket server that hosts all files
+- `landing.html` - Landing page with navigation
-- `index.html` - Client-side button grid with WebSocket connection
+- `index.html` - Button grid controller
+- `player.html` - Dashboard with monitoring and controls
+- `visual.html` - Animated emoji display
 - `package.json` - Node.js dependencies and scripts

+## Deployment

+This system is ready for deployment on platforms like Render:

+1. Connect your repository to Render
+2. Set the build command: `npm install`
+3. Set the start command: `npm start`
+4. Deploy!

 ## Multiple Clients

-You can open multiple browser windows/tabs with the HTML file to see real-time button clicks being relayed between all connected clients.
+Open multiple browser windows/tabs to see real-time interaction between different views.
+Each view provides a unique perspective on the same WebSocket communication system.